 - Data Collector for Threat Intelligence: This interface provides the endpoint for the PALANTIR Threat Intelligence component to collect underlying monitoring and networking data to use them as input for threat training, and detection.
-This interface includes the agents running on devices under PALANTIR supervision to monitor their state and risk state. - Threat Intelligence Training & Inference: This interface provides the ML mechanisms running under the Threat Intelligence component to collect the processed data ready to be used either for training, or inference and assess the risk of the infrastructure under test. - Security Capabilities Orchestration: This interface communicates with the SCO component and provides the API binding of a service orchestration solution to the PALANTIR platform. - Security Capability Catalogue: This interface provides the API for the security service catalogue of the PALANTIR platform in the frame of SCO component. - Attestation Data Collector: This interface collects the attestation monitoring data for the Trust, Attestation and Recovery component. - Attestation Agents: This interface provides the API for attestation agents to connect to the PALANTIR platform and report the attestation state. - Risk Auditing Probes: This interface collects the risk assessment reports for the corresponding use cases running, so as to be processed by the Risk Analysis Framework component.
+This interface includes the agents running on devices under PALANTIR supervision to monitor their state and risk state. - Threat Intelligence Training & Inference: This interface provides the ML mechanisms running under the Threat Intelligence component to collect the processed data ready to be used either for training, or inference and assess the risk of the infrastructure under test. - Security Capabilities Orchestration: This interface communicates with the SCO component and provides the API binding of a service orchestration solution to the PALANTIR platform. - o Security Capability Catalogue: This interface provides the API for the security service catalogue of the PALANTIR platform in the frame of SCO component. - Attestation Data Collector: This interface collects the attestation monitoring data for the Trust, Attestation and Recovery component. - Attestation Agents: This interface provides the API for attestation agents to connect to the PALANTIR platform and report the attestation state. - Risk Auditing Probes: This interface collects the risk assessment reports for the corresponding use cases running, so as to be processed by the Risk Analysis Framework component.

-2.2.2.
+3.2.2.
 Security Capabilities

-The PALANTIR SecaaS Capabilities needs the interaction and coordination of different PALANTIR components, as well as the collaboration with them to obtain different data sources and improve the SecaaS capabilities functionality.
-The SecaaS component interacts with the components presented in Figure 10:
+The PALANTIR SecaaS capabilities needs the interaction and coordination of different PALANTIR components, as well as the collaboration with them to obtain different data sources and improve the SecaaS capabilities functionality.
+The SecaaS component interacts with the components presented in Figure 8:

 - The Threat Intelligence component offers advanced analytics capabilities based on Machine Learning and Remediation techniques.
 The communication between this component and SecaaS component is performed with a Control Loop where TI component traces traffic from the SecaaS capabilities through Distributed Collection for signs of malicious traffic. - The SecaaS component needs to be orchestrated and managed by a component with the necessary requirements to perform this task.
-The Security Capabilities Orchestrator manages different necessary SecaaS capabilities characteristics for the correct functioning, such as its lifecycle management, the SecaaS services monitoring and the SecaaS services deployment on-demand considering the real-time context information.
-The communication is also produced with a Control Loop and is performed when malicious traffic is detected, and selected actions must be executed with the SecaaS capabilities. - The SecaaS capabilities can detect anomaly activities produced in the PALANTIR client, when these actions are identified, security notifications are created and transmitted to the PALANTIR
+The Security Capabilities Orchestrator manages different necessary SecaaS capabilities' characteristics for the correct functioning, such as its lifecycle management, the SecaaS services monitoring and the SecaaS services deployment ondemand considering the real-time context information.
+The communication is also produced with a Control Loop and is performed when malicious traffic is detected, and selected actions must be executed by the SecaaS capabilities to block and interrupt the attack.
+Finally, the security capabilities expose a self-check interface to the security orchestrator to permit the integrity assessment of the internal logic of Security Capabilities.